CaffeineViking/vkhr/readme.md

 If you want a high-level summary of our technique read [Real-Time Hybrid Hair Rendering](https://eriksvjansson.net/papers/rthhr.pdf), which is a short conference paper on our method (only the pre-print).
 You'll also find a copy of it here, which you can build by using LaTeX.
 If you want a more extensive and detailed version of our paper, my thesis [Scalable Strand-Based Hair Rendering](https://eriksvjansson.net/papers/ssbhr.pdf), will soon be available.
 Both of these also show the difference between our technique and other existing frameworks like TressFX, that only use a rasterizer.

 And if you still haven't had enough, I have written a bunch of entries in the [Captain's Log](https://github.com/CaffeineViking/vkhr/wiki/Captain's-Log), that shows the progress log from day 1 to the current version.
 Besides having a lot of pretty pictures, it shows the problems we encountered, and how we've solved them.
 This gives a bit more insight into why we have chosen this approach, and not something completely different.
 Oh right, we also have a short [presentation](https://eriksvjansson.net/others/sshr.pptx) if you don't want to read the paper or thesis, it has everything but in less detail.

+And if you still haven't had enough, I have written a bunch of entries in the [Captain's Log](https://github.com/CaffeineViking/vkhr/wiki/Captain's-Log), that shows the progress log from day 1 to the current version.
+Besides having a lot of pretty pictures, it shows the problems we encountered, and how we've solved them.
+This gives a bit more insight into why we have chosen this approach, and not something completely different.
+The slides for my [thesis defense](https://eriksvjansson.net/others/sshr.pptx) and presentation at [EGSR 2019](https://eriksvjansson.net/others/rthhr.pptx) could also be useful to get an overview into our technique.

 Directories
 -----------